toheed999/Cyber-without-security-/README.md

 ‼️The recent ransomware attack on M&S shows that cyber threats aren’t just an IT issue, and can't be ignored.
 Data insights on the correct defences can help protect companies from serious financial damage.

+I selectivley chose Kaggle to find my data set.
+I ensured the dataset included a broad range of countries, types of data sets and cyber defences from me then to decide which areas to dig deeper into.

 🔍 Along the way, each challenge has taught me something new, tackled through my ability to adapt; steered through making the right decisions on the direction my project should go.
+I worked alongside fellow students on the bootcamp to understand how they tackeled similar challenges I faced, particularly around chosing which data tools to use.